Challenging a DLA decision - mandatory reconsideration

 You can challenge a decision on the DLA claim you made for your child, for example if:

 - you’ve been told your child’s not eligible for DLA

 - you’ve been given a lower rate than you expected

 It’s possible that you could end up with less DLA than you were originally awarded, or nothing at all.
+However, many people have their original decision overturned.
 We recommend that you get help from your nearest Citizens Advice if you’re about to challenge a decision.